-The goal of this course is to expose the students to the significance of natural resource management, ecosystem restoration and biodiversity conservation.
-The course also details the various problems related to environmental pollution, the concept of sustainability, and the role of engineering within sustainable development.
+Goal of this course is to expose students to the significance of natural resource management, ecosystem restoration and biodiversity conservation.
+The course details the various problems related to environmental pollution and the legal provisions for environmental protection.
+The course also introduces the concept of sustainability, sustainable practices and the role of engineering in attaining sustainable development.

-CO 1 Explain the problems associated with over utilization of natural resources and the role of engineers in natural resource management.
-Understand CO 2 Explain the significance of ecosystem restoration and biodiversity conservation.
+CO 1 Identify the problems associated with the overutilization of natural resources and the role of engineers in natural resource management.
+Apply CO 2 Explain the concepts related to the ecosystem and the significance of ecosystem restoration and biodiversity conservation.
 Understand CO 3 Explain the causes, impacts and control measures of various types of environmental pollution.
-Understand CO 4 Discuss various environmental laws and regulations.
+Understand CO 4 Summarize the various legal provisions for environmental protection.
 Understand CO 5 Discuss the concepts of sustainability and sustainable practices by utilizing engineering knowledge and principles.
-Understand
+Apply

-Interdisciplinary nature of environmental science, Natural resources and associated problems: Water resources, Energy resources, Food resources, Land resources.
-Equitable use of resources.
+Interdisciplinary nature of environmental science: Scope and importance

+Natural resources and associated problems: Water resources, Energy resources, Food resources, Land resources